asgood23/STATIONS/diverse-tomes/fruit-veg-spells.md

 44. **Cherry Bomb** - cherries thrown by the caster explode on impact
 45. **Arugulag** - a bunch of arugula grows into a prison camp
 45. **Aspearagus** - asparagus stalks thrown by the caster grow into the size, density, and impaling power of spears
+45. **Scarrot** - the caster holds up a carrot; anyone viewing the carrot sees it not as a carrot but as their worst nightmare
+45. **Doomsday Pepper** - target pepper grows into an impenetrable, indestructible bunker with room for four and provisions to last 2d6 days
+45. **Pumpkinship** - all pumpkins and other gourds within 25 feet of the caster sprout arms and legs and will do the bidding of the caster, whom they see as a long lost cousin
+45. **Zoocchini** - target zucchini splits open an 2d6 random zoo animals pour out and expand into their full sizes
+45. **Artichoke** - target chokes on a small artichoke now caught in their throat
+45. **Lime After Lime** - the caster can pull up to 2d100 limes from their pocket or other small space, one after another
+45.
+45. ...
+45.
+45. **Potatotality** - [something about the totality]
 45.  **Agourdian Knot** - [something something knot made of gourd]